menu

 Urbana is a tiny city located in the state of Missouri.
 With a population of 400 people and just one neighborhood, Urbana is the 445th largest community in Missouri.

-Because occupations involving physical labor dominate the local economy, Urbana is generally considered to be a blue-collar town.
-42.42% of the Urbana workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Urbana is a blue-collar town, with 42.42% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Urbana is a city of service providers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Urbana who work in sales jobs (11.52%), healthcare suport services (9.70%), and healthcare (9.09%).

 Urbana is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Urbana is quite a bit lower than the national average among all cities of 21.84%: just 10.61% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Urbana with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.61% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Urbana in 2022 was $22,475, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $89,900 for a family of four.
 However, Urbana contains both very wealthy and poor people as well.